leonardodlana/quadtree-geolocation/README.md

 # Quadtree for geolocation

-Quadtree is a tree data structure that has 4 "children", each of these children have 4 more children each one, and so on, until the specified granularity is achieved.
+Quadtree is a tree data structure that has 4 "children", often called nodes, each of these nodes have 4 more nodes within and so on, until the specified granularity is achieved.

 For optimization purpouse, the children are only created when necessary, for example, in the image below we can see the representation of the quadtree.